2024-25 School Year

-- Payment is due upon class registration.
-Non-payers will be removed from registered classes.
-Late fees of $50 will be assessed for late payments.
-Those with payment plans, payments are due on the 1st, a reminder will be sent on the 2nd for all non-payments.
-Late fees will be applied on the 7th.
-Outstanding accounts that are 14 days past due will be “parked” and not able to access content until the account has been made current.
-At 21 days past due, students with outstanding accounts will be removed from the class.
+- Those on payment plans, payments are due on the 1st.
+Unpaid accounts will automatically be parked by our system on the 2nd and access to classes will be temporarily blocked.
+Once a payment is received the system will automatically unpark the account.
+Accounts that remain unpaid on the 7th of the month will accrue a $50 late fee.
+At 14 days past due, students with outstanding accounts will be removed from the class.
 The spot in the class will then be opened to our waitlist.
 To rejoin your class, if a spot is still available, all payments must be made in full.

 - Families are homeschoolers and must register and/or meet their required State/Country Laws.
 United States Homeschool Laws can be found at https://hslda.org/legal.
 While we are a cooperative of teachers, we are not an accredited school at this time.

 - All students will be placed in the grade/class based on their age and Steiner’s placement guidelines.
 If requesting a different grade placement, we are happy to email families one on one and review main lesson work samples.

 - We believe that all students have a right to a safe and healthy school environment.
 All students, teachers, staff and families should treat each other with kindness and respect regardless of differing beliefs, views and opinions.

 - All work and communication must be respectful.
-Profanity, racism, bullying, harassment and pornography will not be tolerated.
+Profanity, racism, bullying, harassment and sexually explicit content will not be tolerated.